MaZderMind/osm-history-renderer/TUTORIAL.md

 This is a complete tutorial which will guide you through creating your own history animation.
 It contains instructions for a fresh Debian 6.0.4 or a fresh Ubuntu 11.10 installation.

 ## installing the packages
 First off, you'll need a set of packages.
-The latest Version of the main OpenStreetMap.org-Style requires mapnik2 which is not in the stable releases of Debian 6.0.4 or Ubuntu 11.10, which is why we're pulling the mapnik2-libs from the testing repositories.
+The latest Version of the main OpenStreetMap.org-Style requires mapnik2 which is not in the stable release of Debian 6.0, which is why we're pulling the mapnik2-libs from the testing repositories.
+If you're on  Ubuntu 12.10 you're lucky, as here everything you need is in the repos.

 ### on Debian 6.0.4
 first of all: [install sudo](http://www.ducea.com/2006/05/18/install-sudo-on-debian/) and create a sudoers file.
 In order to get pyton-mapnik2 running under debian stable, we need to upgrade gcc land libc6 as well.